-- If a student does not earn at least a B- in a nursing course they will be unable to progress to the next nursing course.
-The course instructor will direct the student to meet with their academic advisor (in the absence of the academic advisor, the Program Chair or designee will meet with the student).

-- Academic advisors will assist the student in identifying options for the coming semester:

-- Repeat the nursing course

-- Request a change of major

-- Withdraw from the College
+- If a student does not earn at least a B- in a nursing course, they will be unable to progress to the next nursing course.
+The course instructor will direct the student to meet with their academic advisor (in the absence of the academic advisor, the Program Chair or designee will meet with the student). - Academic advisors will assist the student in identifying options for the coming semester: - Repeat the nursing course (depending upon space availability), or - Request a change of major, or - Request a Curriculum Leave of Absence (CLOA), or - Withdraw from the College